raven-dev-ops/accessible_education_software/SECURITY.md

 - **Database**
   - Prisma is used as an ORM for PostgreSQL.
   - API routes that touch the database handle errors gracefully and fall back to mock data; no stack traces are returned to clients.
+  - Runtime JavaScript/TypeScript dependencies are kept free of known vulnerabilities (`npm audit --omit=dev` reports 0 issues); any remaining advisories relate only to development tooling (for example, linting packages) and are tracked here and/or in Dependabot with appropriate dismissal reasons.

 Before any production deployment with real users or student data, we plan to: